-Overtime Costs
+Overtime/Holiday Costs

-In addition, overtime costs are also taken into consideration based on prior agency specific experience.
-Overtime costs comprised 3.9 percent of the State Operating Funds personal service spending in FY 2011.
-Roughly 80 percent of overtime costs were generated by the mental hygiene agencies, Department of Corrections and Community Supervision, and SUNY as detailed in the table below.
-Statewide, overtime costs were down by 2.4 percent from FY 2010 to FY 2011, primarily in the Department of Corrections and Community Supervision.
+In addition, overtime/holiday costs are also taken into consideration based on prior agency specific experience.
+Overtime/holiday costs comprised 5.0 percent of the State Operating Funds personal service spending in FY 2013.
+About 94 percent of overtime/holiday costs were generated by the Mental Hygiene agencies, Department of Corrections and Community Supervision, SUNY, Judiciary, State Police, Children and Family Services, and Public Health as detailed in the table below.
+Statewide, overtime/holiday costs were up by 26.2 percent from FY 2012 to FY 2013, primarily in the Department of Corrections and Community Supervision.